Addressing the Stigma of Mental Health at NMRTC Bremerton

+As June, designated as ‘Men’s Health Month’ by the Military Health System, transitioned into July, the hope is that most males who habitually focus on their physical rather than mental health have at least considered the importance of psychological and emotional well-being.

+Navy Marine Corps Public Health Center (NMCPHC) notes that there is a stigma amongst men in even considering mental health care.

-There's always a light...in addressing the stigma of mental health.
-Despite serving in varied land, sea, underwater, and air environments where long deployments, Traumatic Brain Injury, Post-Traumatic Stress Disorder and a host of other issues can – and do – directly impact soldiers, sailors, airmen and Marines, there exists a hesitancy to openly consider, communication and confront individual mental health, especially amongst men.
+Despite serving in varied land, sea, underwater, and air environments where long deployments, Traumatic Brain Injury, Post-Traumatic Stress Disorder and a host of other issues can – and do – directly impact soldiers, sailors, airmen and Marines, there exists a hesitancy to openly consider, communication and confront individual mental health.

 Yet mental health expert like Navy Medicine Readiness and Training Command (NMRTC) Bremerton’s Lt.
-Caitlin Sleight are making a difference in individual and collective mental health for service members and their families (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+Caitlin Sleight are making a difference in individual and collective mental health for service members and their families.

+For Sleight, clinical psychologist, Mental Health division officer and Marine Corps Security Force Battalion Psychology Liaison for NMRTC Bremerton’s Mental Health Department, mental health is a crucial cognitive component for everyone’s overall health and wellness.

 |Date Taken: